Share

 Preview removes scripts and inline event handlers for safety.

-, or quotes, encoding is required to ensure that the browser interprets them as text rather than executable code.
+An HTML Encoder and Decoder tool is essential for developers, bloggers, and website administrators who work with raw HTML or user-generated content.
+When displaying special characters like <, >, &, or quotes, encoding is required to ensure that the browser interprets them as text rather than executable code.
 Without proper encoding, malicious users could inject harmful scripts, leading to cross-site scripting (XSS) vulnerabilities.
 By converting reserved characters into HTML entities, encoding ensures that your site remains safe and secure.

 On the other hand, decoding is used when you need to transform these entities back into their original form for readability or processing.
-For example, a stored value like <
+For example, a stored value like < should appear as < when shown to the user.
+However, decoding should be handled carefully to avoid security risks, especially when displaying dynamic or user-submitted data.

 This tool is also highly useful for handling multilingual text, emojis, and special symbols that may not be supported in older systems.
 By encoding them as numeric entities, you can ensure compatibility across platforms.
 In summary, an HTML Encoder/Decoder is not only a productivity booster but also a security best practice for anyone working with modern web applications, APIs, or content management systems.